You can define variables within SQL Workbench/J that can be referenced in your

-If you are using values in your regualar statements that actually need the prefix (
+If you are using values in your regular statements that actually need the prefix (

 ]) characters, please make sure that you have no variables defined.

-Otherwise you will unpredictable results.
+Otherwise you will have unpredictable results.
 If you want to use variables but need to use

 the default prefix for marking variables in your statements, you can configure a different

 prefix and suffix for flagging variables.
-To change the the prefix e.g. to
+To change the prefix e.g. to

 the suffix (i.e end of the variable name) to